KenKundert/avendesora/doc/index.rst

 provides can be used to log you in, answer security questions, enter your credit card number, etc.

-Avendesora is a program that is deeply steeped in Unix traditions.
-It operates primarily from the command line and leans heavily oo be the hot key sequence that runs a shell command directly from the window manager (Gnome uses Alt-F2, but yours may be different).
+*Avendesora* is a program that is deeply steeped in Unix traditions.
+It operates primarily from the command line and leans heavily on programs you are likely already familiar with, such as Python, GPG, and Vim.
-Doing so causes your credit card number, followed by a tab, followed by your CCV, and followed by another tab to be typed into the page.
-You could conceivably start by typing your name and follow with your address, but there is enough variability in websites that this would likely not work on all of them, so it is generally best to limit the script to a small number of the most hn programs you are likely already familiar with, such as Python, GPG, and Vim.
 As such, it should be both welcoming and powerful for those that are comfortable with Unix and its utilities.
 Also, it is fully open source, so you can change it if you do not like some aspect of it.
 Please consider contributing your enhancements back to the project.
-Here are some of the ways Avendesora differs from other available password managers:
+Here are some of the ways *Avendesora* differs from other available password managers:

 #.
 Completely offline